simatec/ioBroker.backitup/docs/en/backitup.md

     * info.iobrokerNextTime -> shows the next execution time of the ioBroker backup
     * info.latestBackup -> shows as json the last backup determined at the start

-2. Show history log in Vis
+2. show backup history log in Vis
+   - The backup history log shows the last x backups.
+   - The number of history entries displayed can be set in the Extra settings.
    - It is possible to display the history log e.g. in an HTML widget by entering the following line in HTML:
 ```
 {backitup.0.history.html}